Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Barbarian.md

 #### Building Frenzy

-One battle per day, as a free action after you have missed an attack, gain +1d4 damage to each successful melee attack until the end of the battle.
-For each missed attack following this, add another +1d4 damage, up to a maximum of +4d4 damage.
+One battle per day, as a free action after you have missed an attack, gain +`dice: 1d4` damage to each successful melee attack until the end of the battle.
+For each missed attack following this, add another +`dice: 1d4` damage, up to a maximum of +`dice: 4d4` damage.

 **Adventurer Feat**
 Bonus damage dice are now d6s.